openmultiplayer/web/docs/scripting/functions/SetPlayerSpecialAction.md

 ## Related Functions

-- GetPlayerSpecialAction: Get a player's current special action.
+- [GetPlayerSpecialAction](functions/GetPlayerSpecialAction.md): Get a player's current special action.
-- ApplyAnimation: Apply an animation to a player.
+- [ApplyAnimation](functions/ApplyAnimation.md): Apply an animation to a player.

+## Related Information

+- [Special Actions List](resources/specialactions#special-actions): This page compiles the list of all the player special actions to be used.